maddenc33/School_District_Analysis/README.md

 ## Challenge Summary
 A big part of data anlysis is identifying, gathering, formatting, and cleaning large data sets.
 Not only did we have to perform a lot of cleaning and formatting of the data initially, I also have to have the ability to retroactively reclean and reformat the data if an issue arises, as is the case here with fraudulent test scores.
 Python, through the Pandas library, makes handling and manipulating large data sets like these much easier to automate.

+An analysis of this particular data demonstrates how the outcome changed based on the inclusion or exclusion of the now fraudulent Thomas High School 9th grade reading and math score data.